nonso01/chess-0X/README.md

-# chess-0X
+# CHESS-OX

-A simple, fun and interactive 3d chess game.
+A fun and interactive 3D Chess video game.